RuPay: India

 RuPay cards are accepted at almost all ATMs across India.
 On 21 June 2013, NPCI launched RuPay PaySecure that enabled card holders make online payment.
 Till November 2020, over 1,158 banks issued 603.6 million RuPay cards.

 PayPal supports the RuPay card system.
 Amazon accepts all RuPay debit cards, and some RuPay credit cards issued by select banks.
 Apple began accepting RuPay debit and credit cards on the App Store and iTunes Store in July 2021.
 RuPay cards are accepted as a valid payment method on Google Play for making one-time purchases in apps and games.
 Recurring payments, aka E-Mandates via RuPay cards aren't yet supported on Google Play.

 International

 Singapore

 The Prime Minister of India, Narendra Modi, launched the RuPay scheme in Singapore on 31 May 2018.
 The launch took place in parallel with related services offered by the NPCI, such as UPI and BHIM.
 The State Bank of India, Singapore will be the first bank to issue RuPay cards in the country.

 RuPay users will be able to make payments at NETS terminals across Singapore.
 NETS users will be able to make online purchases on e-commerce merchant websites in India using 2.8 million RuPay PoS terminals.
-The rollout will happen mid 2018.
+The rollout was expected mid-2018.